QuarKUS7/fico-vs-kiska/README.md

 # fico-vs-kiska

+If its down just wait ~20 seconds for the heroku dynos to wake up.

 Simple flask app using Resnet34 network for distinguish between image of former slovak prime minister R. Fico and slovak president A. Kiska hosted on Heroku.

 ## Description